mcraiha/CSharp-Dithering/nuget-readme.md

 # CSharp-Dithering

 CSharp (C#) versions of certain dithering algorithms.
-This project is .NET Standard 2.0 and .NET 8 compatible, managed and available as Nuget!
+This project is .NET 8 compatible, managed and available as Nuget!

 ## Examples